 In Australia, the number of people living with disability is increasing.
-In 2015, 4.3 million Australians had a disability.
+In 2018, 4.4 million Australians had a disability.
 Based on 18% of Australians having a disability, that number is estimated to have risen to 4.6 million in 2021 - almost one in every six people.
 While there has been a slight decrease in the disability prevalence rate across Australia from 18.5% in 2009, the prevalence rate continues to remain relatively stable.

-For the Newcastle local government area (LGA), the actual number of Novocastrians living with disability is not available through the ABS Census.
+For the Newcastle local government area (LGA), the actual number of Novocastrians living with disability is not available through the ABS Census or other sources with currency.
 However, extrapolating the 18% of the Australian population living with disability to the Newcastle LGA suggests an estimated 30,835 Novocastrians are living with disability (based on the Newcastle LGA population being 171,307 in 2021).